0xBollo/Tutorials/Kotlin/Cheat Sheets/01 - Basics/03 - Type Checks and Casts.md

     println((language as String).length)
 }
 ```
+The opposite check can be done with the `!is` operator.

 ## Smart Casts
 If the type of a variable remains unchanged after a type check, the compiler can perform automatic casts to the checked type.